dongi01/SmartIrrigation_IoTUniTN/README.md

 <img src="readmeImages/botFatherStart.png"  height="450">

-Then you will see some of the operation that the BotFather can do for you so digit or press
+Then you will see some of the operations that the BotFather can do for you so digit or press
 ```
 /newbot
 ```
 Now you only have to follow its instruction.
-Remember to save saftily the token thet it will give you, you will need it later!
+Remember to save safely the token that it will give you, you will need it later!
 The last thing you should do in the BotFather is to set commands.
 Simply digit
 ```
 /setcommands